Cvetomird91/closing-tag-checker/README.md

 		$ php tags.php project-directory/

 If a directory name isn't passed to the script as first argument, it will scan the current directory.

+The actual tag checker is the tags.php script.
+The rest of the files are added for various test cases.

+|-- db
+|   `-- connection.php
+|-- index.php
+|-- new-file.php
+|-- README.md
+`-- tags.php